stephensmitchell-forks/occt/dox/build_upgrade/build_occt/building_occt.md

 The error message provides an information about these variables.
 This message will appear after each pass of the process until all required variables are specified correctly.

-The change of the state of some variables can lead to a new variable appearance.
+The change of the state of some variables can lead to the appearance of new variables.
 The new variables appeared after the pass of the configuration process is notified with red color by CMake GUI tool.

 @note There is "grouped" option which groups variables with a common prefix.